jax79sg/nutanix_dlusecase/README.md

-x# Nutanix DL use case
+# Nutanix DL use case
 This repo contains the information and files necessary to setup the VM on Nutanix.

 # VM prerequisites